 How is an application assessed?

-An assessment is based on the above criteria and how well the project manages to communicate the following basic requirements and then priority areas.
+An assessment is based on the above criteria and how well the project manages to communicate the following.

-Involvement and influence of children and young people The project should involve children and young people to the greatest extent possible in all parts of the project, from concept development to evaluation.
-An assessment will be made of the extent of participation and decision making involvement in the project by children and young people, and how well the project has anchored itself with the target group.
-The assessment will take into consideration opportunities for the target group to participate in and influence the project, particularly if the project is aimed at very young children and/or involves different groups of vulnerable or at-risk children and young people.
+Involvement and influence of children and young people The project involves children and young people to the greatest extent possible in all parts of the project, from concept development to evaluation.
+The assessment will consider how much children and young people are involvement in the project, and how the project has already responded with the target group.

-It is also considered a Nordic benefit if the project contributes to new partnerships, long-term results or a greater interaction between Nordic youth, which they consider as relevant and which makes a positive contribution to their role in Nordic culture, politics or societies.
+Nordic added benefits The project seeks to promote outstanding Nordic meetings and collaborations.
+It is considered a benefit if the project contributes to new partnerships, long-term results or a greater interaction between youths in the Nordic countries, which they themselves consider relevant and which makes a positive impact on their role in Nordic culture, politics or society.

 What Are Cookies